TaocsZhang/Fairness-regularizers-in-semi-supervised-learning/README.md

 The training process is in the train.py.

+Fairness metrics.py is used to evaluate discrimination level with demographic parity and equal opportunity.

 The following is an example to execute train.py.

 python train.py --lr=0.005 --fare=1 --fair_metric=1 --alpha=0.5 --num_unlabel=400 --num_labeled=1000